Table of Contents

-Back to our topic, in a few words, this ASUS ROG Strix Flare II Animate is a sturdily-made keyboard, with the top made out of metal and a bottom plastic chassis.
-It checks a lot of boxes if you compare it with custom mechanical keyboards: it’s programmable, uses sound-dampening for better sound, comes with hot-swappable switches (if you don’t like the ASUS’s custom NX Red switches included by default, which are a bit lubed out of the factory), and uses double-shot PBT keycaps which are shine-through, so you can enjoy all that RGB goodness.
+In a few words, this ASUS ROG Strix Flare II Animate is a sturdily-made keyboard, with a top metal plate and a bottom plastic chassis.
+It checks many of the right boxes if you compare it with custom mechanical keyboards: it’s programmable, uses sound-dampening foam for better click sound, comes with hot-swappable switches (if you don’t like the ASUS custom NX Red switches included by default, which are a bit lubed out of the factory), and uses double-shot PBT keycaps which are shine-through, so you can enjoy all that RGB goodness.

-As for the AniMe Matrix implementation, unlike on the ASUS Zephyrus G14 where it has limited practical functionality since it’s on the lid of the laptop and not visible to the user, on this Strix Flare II Animate keyboard it is visible and used to display system stats, cool images, animations or notifications on certain keypresses (volume, play/pause, change brightness level and a few others).
+As for the AniMe Matrix implementation, unlike on the ASUS Zephyrus G14 laptop where it has limited practical functionality since it’s on the lid and not visible to the user, on this Strix Flare II Animate keyboard it is visible in the top-right corner and used to display system stats, cool images, animations or notifications on certain keypresses (volume, play/pause, change brightness level and a few others).

 But make no mistake, this is not a mechanical keyboard for purists.
 It’s still a gamer-focused keyboard, which might appeal to non-gamers due to its design, build quality, and comprehensive features.
 It’s also rather pricey, almost in custom keyboard territory (follow this link to get updated pricing in your region), which can affect its appeal and overall popularity.

 I’ve gathered all my impressions down below, with the positives and the quirks that you should consider before jumping on this one.

 Specs – ASUS ROG Strix Flare II Animate